TheD360/Database-Management-and-Queries/DiveShop README.md

 This project file contains the Entity Relationship Diagram for the 'DiveShop' Project.
-The code/script need to create the database and the values in it And lastly, it contains the script querying the database.
+The code/script need to create the database and the values in it nd lastly, it contains the script querying the database.